 Before I started blogging, a friend recommended that I check out WordPress.
 Very quickly, I fell in love and enjoyed the community that came with it.
 I downloaded a free theme, hacked away, and customized my blog.

 Over the next few months, I started writing about my experiences with WordPress—building an audience around folks who were interested in what I had learned.
-Plus, they were downloading themes that I designed to boot.
+Plus, they were downloading themes that I designed.